Baizhige/EEGUnity/docs/source/tutorial/How to Make Standard Datasets.md

-# Tutorial: Creating a Standardized FIF Dataset using EEGUnity
+# Creating a Standardized FIF Dataset using EEGUnity
 ## Prerequisites
 Before using this script, you should have:
+1. **Toolbox Installation**
+   - Install EEGUnity toolbox.

 1. **Familiarity with Python syntax**
    - Basic understanding of Python programming concepts and structures.